liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 **Template:**

 - **Application Display:** Edit the template by clicking on the template you want to export.
-Copy and paste its contents into a new VM or FTL file and place it in `templates-importer/templates/application_display/[your application display template type]/`.
+Copy and paste its contents into a new FTL or VM file and place it in `templates-importer/templates/application_display/[your application display template type]/`.
 - **Dynamic Data List:** Edit the template by clicking on Manage Data Definition.
 Click on *Manage Templates* from the Actions menu of the structure that your template is linked to.
 Choose the template that you want export.
-  Copy and paste its contents into a new VM or FTL file and place it in `templates-importer/templates/display_template/[structure name]/` or `templates-importer/templates/form_template/[structure name]/`
+  Copy and paste its contents into a new FTL or VM file and place it in `templates-importer/templates/display_template/[structure name]/` or `templates-importer/templates/form_template/[structure name]/`
-- **Page:** You will have to create the page template from scratch based on the `json` file example for the page template above.
+- **Page:** You will have to create the page template from scratch based on the `.json` file example for the page template above.

 Here is an outline of steps you can use in developing your template resources:

-1. Create your plugin, preferably a portlet.
+1. Create your plugin, preferably a portlet plugin.

 2. Add your templates under the `[plugin-name]/docroot/WEB-INF/src/templates-importer` folder and its